Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Structure of the RL and MCMC

+The suggested method, which is applicable to systems with continuous domains, is an MCMC-based policy search algorithm based on RL to control the WECS.
+In comparison to gradient-based RL, the Bayesian-MCMC offers a number of significant benefits.
+Its mathematical simplicity, along with the fact that it is not reliant on gradient computations, enables it to avoid being mired in locally optimal solutions.
 Since the calculation of ${J}(\theta)$, entails prohibitive computational effort, we propose forming a density function that includes the policy parameters' prior distributions $\mu(\theta)$.
 Then, assuming the Markovian ergodicity property of parameters, the constructed density function, aka \emph{posterior}, is sampled by the MCMC algorithm, where expectation calculations are hard to achieve

+We would like to clarify that the prior knowledge that is in question regards the policy parameter that determines the action given a state, and not the discounted reward.
+By “model free”, we actually meant that the dynamics of the system may not be analytically available.
+However, the action does depend on the state of the system through a vector of parameters, that is, the policy parameters denoted by $\theta$.
+As shown by \cite{Ghavamizadeh2016}, one of the main advantages of Bayesian RL is that it can benefit from prior information on the problem to help direct the sampling, for our case towards the areas with high rewards, to cope with the exploration- exploitation of the search space.
+By casting the RL problem as a Bayesian inference problem with the posterior distribution $\pi(\theta)$.
+We are thus able to embed any prior knowledge on what the policy parameter should be in the prior $\mu(\theta)$.

 In MCMC, the target distribution is created accepting two properties of the chain as \emph{invariance} and \emph{ergodicity}, which is being initialized with a given $\theta^{(0)}$.
 As an MCMC algorithm, Metropolis-Hastings (MH) selects the appropriate candidate parameter from a distribution of proposals i.e.\ $\theta^{\dagger} \sim \Gamma(\theta^{\dagger} | \theta)$.
 The suggested sample is then either taken with an acceptability degree given in \eqref{eq: accept-reject}, in which case the value of the current parameter is substituted with the new one, or dismissed, in which case the current parameter remains unchanged.